If you can’t find out why your dog’s itchy, maybe you are looking in the wrong place?

 - If you suspect your dog has a leaky gut, contact MicroMed for our Leaky Gut Protocol.

-- If your dog is suffering inflammatory issues, such as hotspots, pink inflamed skin patches, and mild, digestive issues, MicroMed recommends 1/2 tsp of the herb slippery elm, as a powder, mixed with a small amount of water and then mixed into your dogs food, and continue this for a period of a month or so.
+- If your dog is suffering inflammatory issues, such as hotspots, pink inflamed skin patches, and mild digestive issues, MicroMed recommends 1/2 tsp of the herb slippery elm (as a powder), mixed with a small amount of water and then stirred into your dog’s food.
+Continue this for a period of a month or so.

 - Add an antioxidant, preferably a polyphenol-rich antioxidant (think red, yellow and orange foods such as sweet peppers, carrots, pumpkin).
 Polyphenols have the capacity to change the bacterial populations in the gut of your dog.
 They can bind to and alter the cell membranes of bad bacteria, interfering with their activity and growth.
 If we simply allow our dogs a healthy, fresh diet, nature can take care of the rest.